Search-optimized content preview

 Slight color variation

 Wood absorbs stain and finish differently from board to board.
-Subtle variation is common at first and can even out over time.
+Subtle variation is common at first and can even out visually over time.

 Uneven sheen in certain light

 Different viewing angles, sunlight direction, and room humidity can make sheen look inconsistent for a while.
+Low-angle light exaggerates texture that you may not notice during normal use.

 Light screening or brush marks